 December Doldrums, Investor Distraction, and the Stock Market Reaction to Unscheduled News Events

 58 Pages Posted: 20 Sep 2017 Last revised: 1 Jul 2022

 Date Written: August 31, 2016

 We examine how investor distraction during the December holiday season impacts the stock market’s reaction to salient firm-specific news and whether this response is different for scheduled versus unscheduled news releases.
-We find that the price and volume response towards unscheduled news, such as credit rating downgrades and 8-K filings, is significantly weaker in December compared to other months.
-In contrast, after addressing selection issues, we find no equivalent effect for pre-scheduled earnings news released in December.
-Consistently, we also find that both retail and institutional investor attention to unscheduled firm-specific news is lower in December, but not so for scheduled news.
-Moreover, larger firms, firms with higher analyst following, or higher institutional ownership, are less susceptible to this December distraction effect towards unscheduled news.
-Our results highlight how investor distraction during the December holiday season can lead to a muted market reaction to unscheduled, but salient, firm-specific news.
+We find that unscheduled credit rating downgrades and 8-K filings generate significantly weaker market responses in December, but find no equivalent effect for pre-scheduled earnings announcements.
+Consistently, we find lower retail and institutional investor attention in December towards unscheduled news only.
+Firm prominence mitigates this December distraction effect.
+Our results highlight how investor distraction in December can lead to a muted market reaction to unscheduled, but salient, firm-specific news.

 Keywords: Investor inattention, unscheduled events, credit ratings, 8-K filings